 First off, apparently this variant isn’t exactly what actually causes the changes in the signaling activity, but it is linked to a deletion further along.
 “This polymorphism does not affect the amino acid sequence.
 However, the T allele is in almost complete linkage disequilibrium with a series of other polymorphisms within the GNB3 gene, the so-called ‘T-haplotype’, which is associated with deletion of nucleotides 498–620 of exon 9, due to alternative splicing.
 It has been shown that this splice variant is functional and is postulated to be associated with enhanced signaling activity”[ref]

-If you watched the video (above) on the G proteins, it explains how the alpha subunit is turned on and off, releasing GDP in the cell.
 The consensus seems to be that this variant induces a “splice variant” which is a structural change in the beta subunit.
 The change in the beta subunit is theorized to help the GDP exit and increase the activity of the G protein.
 The link to higher blood pressure comes from an increased sensitivity to the vasoactive pressor hormones. [ref]

 The T allele leads to enhanced signaling for a G Protein beta, which causes the alpha subunit to be more active.
 This leads to overall more sensitivity to certain hormones.